Hollywood Sikh Temple: History

 The first Hollywood Sikh Temple, founded by Dr. Amarjit Marwah, opened in 1969, making it the first Sikh temple to emerge in the United States following India's independence from British rule.
 Its dedication coincided with the 500th anniversary of Sikhism's founder, Guru Nanak.
 It was located in a 1913 single-family residence that was altered in 1938 to become a hotel and restaurant, on the corner of Vermont and Finley Avenue, an intersection that in 2019 was named Dr. Amarjit Marwah Square in honor of the temple founder.

 By the mid-1980s, between 200–300 Sikhs attended Sunday services at the temple, and in 1986, the temple was demolished to make way for a larger one.

-The new, larger temple opened in 1996, with its dedication ceremony presided over by "the supreme and highest spiritual and temporal authority of the Sikh religion visiting from India."
-This temple underwent an extensive remodel between 2016 and 2019, and in 2023, it was declared a Los Angeles Historic-Cultural Monument, as it was deemed to exemplify "significant contributions to the broad cultural, economic or social history of the nation, state, city or community for its association with the social and cultural development of the Sikh community in Los Angeles."
+The new, larger temple opened in 1996, its dedication ceremony presided over by "the supreme and highest spiritual and temporal authority of the Sikh religion visiting from India."
+This temple underwent an extensive remodel between 2016 and 2019, and was declared a Los Angeles Historic-Cultural Monument in 2023.

 Architecture and design

-The current building is square is design and made of concrete with stucco cladding.
+Hollywood Sikh Temple is square in plan and made of concrete with stucco cladding.
 Fenestration consists of rectangular and arched sash windows.
 The building faces Finley Avenue, with a recessed entrance that features wood-panel doors and marble-clad steps.
 The Vermont Avenue facade is equally ornate, with an arcade that features arches and awnings.
 Both facades feature second story bays with khandas and gold lettering that explain the history of the building.
-The final two facades face neighboring properties and are more utilitarian in their design.
+The final two facades face neighboring properties and are utilitarian in their design.
 The roof is flat and features 23 gold-painted, varying-sized onion domes, most of which are at the four corners of the building.

 The first floor interior consists of an ornate entrance hall and main hall, as well as a shoe room, langar hall, kitchen, and various other rooms more functional in their design.
-The entrance hall is circular and features paintings, display cases, and a large chandelier, while the main hall features double-high ceilings, multiple chandeliers, circular platforms and an elevate throne, and a mural of Amritsar's Golden Temple.
-The second floor features a room to for the Guru Granth Sahib that features a chandelier, a throne with a canopy, and decorative wallpaper, as well as a library and sleeping quarters.
+The entrance hall is circular and features paintings, display cases, and a large chandelier, while the main hall features double-high ceilings, multiple chandeliers, circular platforms, an elevate throne, and a mural of Amritsar's Golden Temple.
+The second floor features a library, sleeping quarters, and a room for Guru Granth Sahib that features a chandelier, a throne with a canopy, and decorative wallpaper.
 Throughout the building, the ceiling is made of plaster and the floors are either tile, marble, or carpet.
 Integrity of the building, both interior and exterior, is high.